Syrian hamster breeding: Introducing the pair

 When the time is right, the breeder introduces male and female hamsters with supervision because of fear of aggression and fighting.
 They are separated after mating.
 Until this time, the hamsters will separately housed, as Syrian hamsters are strictly solitary.
 The male hamster must not be placed in the female's home.
 Either the female may be brought to the male's home, or a small box of neutral space may be outfitted with hamster bedding and presented as the mating area in which the breeder places both hamsters.
 A male typically will be ready to mate and not defend himself initially.
 If the female is not receptive, then she will attack him, in which case the hamsters must be separated to perhaps try again another time.
 If the hamsters fight for any other reason, they must be separated.

 If the female is receptive, then she will run in front of the male a few steps, then freeze her body.
 The female then exhibits lordosis behavior.
 In response, the male will typically groom the female hamster's rear, then mount the female.
 Mating lasts several seconds.
 After mating, the male may groom himself or the female.
 Then he will mount the female again.
 The mating pair should be left to repeat this for 20-30 minutes or until one of the hamsters loses interest.

 When supervising the mating, the breeder seeks to separate the hamsters if either becomes aggressive.
 During mating the male is likely to lightly bite the back of the female's neck, but if he is overaggressive, then they may fight.
 Sometimes the male may get distracted and groom the female's ears or become confused and try to mount the female from the front or side.
 If necessary, the breeder may poke the male to get his attention, which will usually prompt the male to try again from the beginning.
-If the male loses interest in the female, even without aggression, breeders will separate the hamster.
+If the male loses interest in the female, even without aggression, breeders will separate the hamsters.